 “The fact it is so sheltered meant no breeze which allowed these little midge type bugs to take total control of any outside area especially around morning and dusk.
 Even tropical strength insect repellent wouldn’t allow you to sit outside.
 This may have been just a seasonal thing.” – Tripadvisor Review

 There are serious issues with water and electricity on the East Coast as the supplies are being upgraded in an ongoing project.
-From April to November 2016 the government water supply was limited to 2 hours per day.
-It is likely the same situation will occur in 2017.
-Therefore, if your hotel or guesthouse does not have its own well and water tanks you will only have water for this time.
+Cuts in the government water supply sometimes happen therefore, if your hotel or guesthouse does not have its own well and water tanks you will only have water for this time.
 Most places do have a water tank which they fill once a day.
 However during busy times, when this is empty, there will be no water in your accommodation.

 Power cuts , although becoming less frequent every year, still happen often during the rainy season and during the busiest months of the year in high season.
 Check to see if your hotel has its own generator or you could be spending the evening hours in the dark.